 - Price matters.
 Learn about what things cost before you buy them.
 If you know you want something specific, like a computer for college or a new outfit, research the price at various stores first to find the best deal.

-- It's okay if you don't own everything in the world.
+- It's OK if you don't own everything in the world.
 Sometimes when you watch too many commercials or see too many celebrities, you start to believe you have to have everything out there.
-But, it's okay to say no to yourself.
+But, it's OK to say no to yourself.
 To be good at managing money, you have to be able to stop yourself from buying everything that seems cool at that moment in time.
 Fads don't last forever!

 - There's a difference between a need and a want.
 Maybe your mom or dad wants you to start saving for college this year or maybe you are supposed to pay your own cell phone bill.
 If so, those are needs.
 Going on the computer to buy songs or having the latest video game are wants.
 Sometimes what you want has to wait because what you need comes first.